custom-components/gpodder/README.md

 -- | --
 `sensor` | Show info from gPodder API and expose services.

+## Pre-Installation
+1. Setup an account for [gPodder][gpodder]
+2. Subscribe to your favorite podcasts (I hope to add subscription management from the component in the future)

 ## Installation

 1. Using you tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).